What is Server-Side Analytics and Tracking?

 Here’s how server-side analytics can help you with your GDPR concerns:

-Keep in mind, you should still get consent if you are collecting PII with server-side analytics.
-And you can definitely use their data to improve their experience and provide better services.
+You should keep in mind that you can still get consent if you are collecting PII with server-side analytics, and you can use their data to improve their experience and provide better services.
 In fact, 56% of consumers don’t mind sharing personal information if they get better services.

-Some analytics tools like Salespanel give you the option to only start tracking when users provide consent.
-This significantly reduces your risks.
+Some analytics tools like Salespanel allow you only to start tracking when users provide consent, significantly reducing your risks.

 Methods Involved in Server-Side Tracking